-Highly specialised medical skills honed in the extreme Antarctic environment will be shared through a new Centre for Antarctic, Remote and Maritime Medicine (CARMM), based at the Australian Antarctic Division in Hobart.
+Highly specialised medical skills honed in the extreme Antarctic environment will be shared through a new Centre for Antarctic, Remote and Maritime Medicine (CARMM) in Hobart.

-Chief Medical Officer of the Antarctic Division’s Polar Medicine Unit, Dr Jeff Ayton, said his team has developed a unique remote healthcare system over decades.
+The Chief Medical Officer of the Polar Medicine Unit, Dr Jeff Ayton, said his team has developed a unique remote healthcare system over decades.

 “Our doctors provide support for expeditioners up to 5500 kilometres away on Australian Antarctic stations and on ships plying the Southern Ocean,” Dr Ayton said.

 “We use advanced telehealth systems for remote diagnosis and treatment of patients, for example we are able to monitor the vital signs of an ill expeditioner from back here in Hobart.